-The TRIM function is a built-in SQL function that removes leading or trailing pad characters from a character string.
+The TRIM function is a built-in SQL function that removes leading or trailing pad characters from character strings of 255 or fewer characters.
 By default, this pad character is ASCII 32, the blank space.
-If your locale supports a code set that defines a different whitespace character, TRIM does not remove this locale-specific blank space from the front or back of a string.
+If your locale supports a code set that defines a different white space character, TRIM does not remove this locale-specific blank space from the front or back of a string.
 If you specify the LEADING, TRAILING, or BOTH keywords for TRIM, you can specify a different pad character.